- Chen Shui-bian, P Taiwan, Dem. Progressive Party,

 president has always shied away from taking the political risk of better

-and trying to redraw the map of Taiwan
+relations with the mainland and trying to redraw the map of Taiwan

 politics.
 He starts and ends by playing the anti-China card.